 Stair design can be a mathematical puzzle.
 You have to take into account the area available for the staircase, and the change in elevation between the start and end point.
-And then there's the building code, which stipulates that exterior stairs must be of uniform height and depth (to avoid tripping) and that each tread (that's the horizontal part) may be no less than 4 inches deep.
-While the most common height for the riser (the vertical part) is 7 inches, I've found the ideal to be 6 inches.
-(I know this because the stairs my dog Ivy doesn't like are 7 inches, and the ones she prefers are 6.)
+And then there’s the building code, which stipulates that exterior stairs must be of uniform height and depth (to avoid tripping) and that each tread (that’s the horizontal part) may be no less than four inches deep.
+While the most common height for the riser (the vertical part) is seven inches, I’ve found the ideal to be six inches.
+(I know this because the stairs my dog Ivy doesn’t like are seven inches, and the ones she prefers are six.)

 As far as tread is concerned, the minimum depth for front steps is 11 inches.
 The maximum is 18 inches, which obviously provides more room for people to sit.
 Usually, the deeper the treads, the lower the risers (it’s a question of walking cadence); for a more gradual incline, you’ll need plenty of space.